cicsdev/cics-java-liberty-restapp-ext/GettingStarted.md

 ### To add sample resources to CICS:
 1. Compile the supplied sample COBOL programs into a load library included in the CICS DFHRPL concatenation.
-1. Run a DFHCSDUP job using the definitions for the sample resources (etc/DFHCSD.txt).
+1. Run a DFHCSDUP job using the definitions for the [sample resources](etc/DFHCSD.txt).